If you work with formulas in Google Sheets, you know that errors can pop up any time.

 Num error can occur if you try and calculate a very large value in Google Sheets.
 For example, =145^754 will return a number error.

-Now I hope you have a better understanding of what the possible errors you can get in Google Sheets and what might result in such errors.
+Now I hope you have a better understanding of the possible errors you can get in Google Sheets and what might result in such errors.
 You can parse these errors, but sometimes you can’t do so without changing the original data.

-Now, let’s understand how to use IFERROR function in Google Sheets to handle all these kinds of errors.
+Now, let’s understand how to use the Google Sheets IFERROR function to handle all these errors.

 Here are a couple of examples of using the IFERROR function in Google Sheets.

-If you have formula results that are resulting in errors, you can use the IFERROR function to wrap the formula in it, and in case of error return a blank or a meaningful text.
+If you have formula results that result in errors, you can use the Google Sheet IFERROR function to wrap the formula in it, and in case of error return a blank or a meaningful text.